pdxbadgers/2018-banglet/sketches/README.md

 Welcome to the 503 Party
 ------------------------
 So, you have a 503 banglet, now what?
 You may notice a striking similarity to the Adafruit Feather.
-This is because the banglet board pretty much a Feather modified with some extra banglety goodies.
+This is because the banglet board is pretty much a Feather modified to fit the banglet form factor.
+What that means is that A0 is the only data pin you have access to and it goes straight to a neopixel strip.
+But you still have the whole suite of BT functionality that the Nordic NRF52 SoC has to offer.
+So you'll have to get creative with encoding your data into blinky lights ;).

+Adafruit has a good collection of examples to get you started with writing your custom sketch.
+You can clone their repo here: https://github.com/adafruit/Adafruit_NRF52_Arduino

 These instructions will take you through flashing your own custom arduino sketch to your banglet.

 Installing the Feather board definitions
 ----------------------------------------